oscargao98/digital_circuit_simulator/README.md

 A basic digital circuit simulator

 Run with ```make``` and then ```./sim```.
 User will specify circuit file and test vector when prompted.

+Four examples of valid circuit files are provided.